 - Some of the fattiest tissue on the human body is in the ass.
 Why not pierce your ass cheeks together with a large piece?
 This can be especially unique if you get the optional accessory that hangs off the side and can hold a roll of toilet paper.

 - The holographic message cube can be easily programmed via USB through your computer.
 All you have to do is program a message just for you, using millions of colors to form complex graphics, animations, and visuals.
 Then use a grapefruit spoon to scoop out your eye (you choose which one), and firmly lodge the message cube in the empty socket.
 Make sure to add batteries before sticking it in, because it can be tricky to get it back out again.

 - Why not let your body allow others to express themselves?
 Using various surgical techniques, you can have your chest from nipple to nipple to sternum removed and replaced with an Etch a Sketch, a dry erase board, or that thing with all the little pins that you can use to make your own relief art.
 Your message can change every day or you can allow passers by or that employer on your next interview at McDonald’s to express themselves.

 - Split tongues are so 2009.
 It’s time to split your body.
-By carefully slicing your body vertically with a large machete or the handle of a paper cutter, you can create two halves of your body that you can then pierce back together using any manner of customized metalwork.
+By carefully slicing your body vertically with a large machete, there’s no need for the best machete either, the handle of a paper cutter can do too, you can create two halves of your body that you can then pierce back together using any manner of customized metalwork.
 For a great treat, leave a 2-3 inch gap when you put yourself together so that people can see through you!
 They’ll think you’re the coolest guy in the world!